-A student at RGS has SEND if he has a learning difficulty or disability, which calls for special educational provision to be made for him.
+A student at RGS has SEND if they have a learning difficulty or disability, which calls for special educational provision to be made for him.
 A learning difficulty or disability exists if:

-- he experiences significantly greater problems with learning than the majority of his peers and/or - he has a disability, which either prevents or hinders him from making use of educational facilities of a kind generally provided for others of the same age in a mainstream school.
+- they experience significantly greater problems with learning than the majority of their peers and/or - they have a disability, which either prevents or hinders them from making use of educational facilities of a kind, generally provided for others of the same age in a mainstream school.

 The SEND provision and practice is designed to ensure that such students are identified and have the necessary support to have full access to all areas of the curriculum.
 Our aim is to facilitate the highest possible standards of achievement in all areas of their development.
-The SEND provision must be person-centred and appropriate to the individual needs of the student.
+The SEND provision must be person- centred and appropriate to the individual needs of the student.

-Whilst we encourage every boy to perform to the best of their ability, being a selective school means that a student may not perform at the same level as his peers.
+Whilst we encourage every student to perform to the best of their ability, being a selective school means that a student may not perform at the same level as their peers.
 This would not in itself constitute an assessment of having SEND.
 English as an Additional Language does not in itself mean a student has SEND.